-Many companies completed block trades in 2018 and in the first part of 2019, including, among others, Gardner Denver Holdings, Inc.; Hilton Worldwide Inc.; Invitation Homes Inc.; Kosmos Energy Ltd.; National Vision Holdings, Inc.; Performance Food Group Company; TransUnion; and US Foods Holding Corp.
-Since Hilton's IPO in 2013 until their exit in 2018, its sponsor The Blackstone Group L.P.
-(Blackstone) and certain other selling stockholders executed a number of block trades resulting in aggregate proceeds to Blackstone and the other selling stockholders of more than \$12.4 billion.
-In the first half of 2019, Blackstone began exiting its investment in Invitation Homes by executed two block trades yielding aggregate proceeds to Blackstone of approximately \$2.0 billion.
+Many companies completed block trades in 2019 and in the first part of 2020, including, among others, Artisan Partners Asset Management Inc.; Crocs, Inc.; Invitation Homes Inc.; and National Vision Holdings, Inc. The Blackstone Group L.P.
+(Blackstone) exited its investment in Invitation Homes by executing five block trades in 2019 resulting in aggregate proceeds to Blackstone and the other selling stockholders of more than \$6 billion.